myyang/django-pb-model/README.rst

         username = models.CharField(max_length=64)
         nickname = models.CharField(max_length=64)

-Foriegn Key
+Foreign Key
 ~~~~~~~~~~~

-Foriegn key is a connect to another model in Django.
+Foreign key is a connect to another model in Django.
 According to this property, the foreign key could and should be converted to nested singular message in Protobuf.
 For example:

 .. code:: Protobuf